 Throughout history and around the globe, for centuries, there have been sightings of short-legged cats, from Russia to Germany to Great Britain.
 A breeding population existed in Europe in the early 1900s, but the lines died out during and after World War II.
 The breed was first observed and documented in the United States in 1964 in the town of Westbury, New York.

-However, that particular cat was never bred, and the breed was not recognized again until 1983, when a music teacher in Louisiana named Sandra Hockenedel found a pregnant short-legged female that became the foundation cat for the breed we now call the Munchkin.
+However, that particular cat was never bred, and another example was not recognized again until 1983, when a music teacher in Louisiana named Sandra Hockenedel found a pregnant short-legged female that became the foundation cat for the breed we now call the Munchkin.
 Sandra named the cat Blackberry.
-She gave a short-legged male kitten from one of Blackberry's litters—Toulouse--to her friend Kay LaFrance, and it is from these two cats that the breed was established using domestic cats as outcrosses to ensure a diverse gene pool.
+She gave a short-legged male kitten named Toulouse from one of Blackberry's litters to her friend Kay LaFrance, and it is from these two cats that the breed was established using domestic cats as outcrosses to ensure a diverse gene pool.

-After years of development and amidst much controversy, TICA finally accepted the Munchkin into its New Breed Development Program in September 1994.
-One veteran show judge--who had Munchkin supporters threatening to burn down her house!--resigned in protest, calling the breed “an affront to breeders with ethics.”
-However, the Munchkin was granted full TICA Championship status in May of 2003.
+After years of development and much controversy, TICA finally accepted the Munchkin into its New Breed Development Program in September 1994.
+One veteran show judge – who had Munchkin supporters threatening to burn her house down! – resigned in protest, calling the breed “an affront to breeders with ethics.”
+However, the Munchkin was triumphantly granted full TICA Championship status in May of 2003.

 To fully appreciate these bundles of exuberance, one has to know a Munchkin personally.
-They are very energetic and have a great cornering speed--just like the sleek race cars that they resemble--and tend to stay low to the ground, although they are also perfectly capable of jumping.
-These are cats that do tend to provoke a reaction because of their short legs.
+They are very energetic and have a great cornering speed – just like the sleek race cars that they resemble – and tend to stay low to the ground, although they are also perfectly capable of jumping.
+These are cats that tend to provoke a reaction because of their short legs.
 Those who do not really know the breed see only their “handicap,” whereas those who know them have come to love these joyful creatures that know no limits.

 Badgers, ferrets, otters, raccoons, and squirrels are just a few of the animals in the wild that have evolved to be naturally low to the ground.
-Some are diggers, some are climbers and, in the case of otters, some are swimmers, but their short legs have developed to enhance their survival capabilities.
+Some are diggers, some are climbers and, in the case of otters, some are swimmers, despite their short legs which have come to enhance their survival capabilities.

 For TICA shows, they are separated by fur length into two groups: Munchkin and Munchkin Longhair.
-The short-haired variety has a medium-plush coat, all-weather coat, while the long-haired has a semi-long silky all-weather coat.
-The Munchkin comes in a veritable painter's palette of colors and patterns.
-The variety of colors and patterns has been introduced through the outcross program that maintains the breed's genetic diversity.
+The short-haired variety has a medium-plush, all-weather coat, while the long-haired has a semi-long, silky, all-weather coat.
+The Munchkin comes in a veritable painter's palette of colors and patterns, introduced through the outcross program that maintains the breed's genetic diversity.
 Grooming is quick and easy.
 Short-haired Munchkins should be combed once a week to help remove loose dead hair.
 Comb long-haired Munchkins twice a week to remove dead hair and prevent tangles or mats from forming.

-Outcrossing of the Munchkin with other breeds has resulted in some exotic outcomes.
-The Munchkin has been crossed with the curly-coated LaPerm to create the Skookum, with the hairless Sphynx to create the Minskin and Bambino, with the extremely curly-coated Selkirk Rex to produce the Lambkin, with the Persian to create the Napoleon, and with the Bengal to create the Genetta.
+Outcrossing of the Munchkin with other breeds has produced some exotic results.
+The Munchkin has been crossed with: the curly-coated LaPerm to create the Skookum; the hairless Sphynx to create the Minskin; the Bambino with the extremely curly-coated Selkirk Rex to produce the Lambkin; the Persian to create the Napoleon; and the Bengal to create the Genetta.

 Self-assured Munchkins may not jump from the floor to the top of the bookcase in a single bound, but they will show off their jumping prowess and intelligence as they make their way up a path that takes them there in smaller steps.
 Any concerns about mobility because of their shorter legs are quickly erased as you watch Munchkins dashing around and cornering tightly in whatever game they are playing.
 Munchkins are also known as “magpies,” often borrowing small, shiny objects and stashing them away for later play.

-For their part, Munchkins, oblivious to the controversy that surrounds them, go on being just what they are – cats--self-assured, happy, and outgoing.
+Oblivious to the controversy that surrounds them, they go on being just what they are – cats – self-assured, happy, and outgoing.
 They love to wrestle and play with their long-legged feline friends, happily unaware that there's anything different about them.
-Nor do their feline companions treat them like members of the vertically challenged.
+Nor do their feline companions treat them like members of the vertically-challenged.
 Only humans look at them askance.